adamdelancey/ms3-tips/README.md

 ## Structure

 * I made the decision to have the site split into clear sections rather than one page.
-For all users, different pages for the home, tips, login and register page.
-For a logged in user, the Profile and Edit tip page, and for the Admin, additionally the Manage All page.
+For all users, different pages for the home, Tips, login and register page.
+For a logged in user, the Profile and Edit Tip page, and for the Admin, additionally the Manage All page.
 Each page has the same footer and the adjusting Navbar to ensure consistency and ease of use across the site.